Welcome Undergraduate Students!

 - How are transformations associated with new technologies and globalization affecting our lives and communities?

 These issues describe just a few of the many areas covered by courses and research in Sociology.
 Sociology is the study of human social life, focusing on developing an understanding of changes in social structure and human interaction on an individual, societal, and global level.
 As the above questions reveal, the Department of Sociology at the University of Saskatchewan includes a diverse range of core programming in the discipline and more specialized program, research and outreach activities.
 We offer programs for Sociology majors leading to a BA 3-year, BA 4-year and, for those wishing to pursue graduate studies or other opportunities in the discipline, a BA Honours degree.
 We also have an array of programs to compliment to our BA degree program, including: Aboriginal Justice and Criminiology (ABJAC), Certificate in Criminology and Addictions Program (CCAP), as well as a minor in Law, Crime, and Justice.
-We also have an exciting new program that enables qualified students to combine studies in Canada and China leading to BA degrees from both the University of Saskatchewan and Xi'an Jiaotong University in China.
+We also have an exciting new 2+2 program that enables qualified students to combine studies in Canada and China.
+This agreement is with the University of Saskatchewan and Huazhong Agriculture University in Wuhan, China.